 Previously, the dental practitioners were exposed to the traditional light-sensitive X-ray film method, where an image was captured in photographic film and then developed.
 However, with the evolution of this novel technology, many hospitals and clinics have upgraded their X-ray machines to digital imaging.
 Such machines make use of a digital detector system employing image receptors/ electronic sensors as a replacement for film placed in a regular plastic holder of your mouth to capture the X-ray copy of your jaw.

-Digital X-rays are gradually replacing conventional filmography methodologies, not only in private practices, but in dental colleges and hospitals.
-Some of the reasons that influenced doctors to move away from conventional method are lower costs, quick installation, instant availability of the digital photos, and a reduced exposure of body to radiations.
+Digital X-rays are gradually replacing conventional filmography methodologies, not only in private practices but in dental colleges and hospitals.
+Some of the reasons that influenced doctors to move away from the conventional methods are lower costs, quick installation, instant availability of the digital photos, and reduced exposure of the body to radiations.

 Benefits of Digital X-rays

-Now, let’s take a quick view at some of the major ways digital X-ray technology has changed medical science altogether:
+Now, let’s take a quick view of some of the major ways digital X-ray technology has changed medical science altogether:

 Lower Radiation: Many research reports conducted by dentists using digital x-ray have proven that the body is nearly 90% less exposed to X-ray radiations in comparison to the traditional method.